pytorch/rfcs/RFC-0039-cuda-support.md

 ### We should introduce new version of CUDA when

-- It enables new important GPU architecture (For example A100 with CUDA-11.1)
+- It enables new important GPU architecture (For example Blackwell with CUDA-12.8)
 - It brings significant performance improvements
 - It fixes significant correctness issues
 - It significantly reduces binary/memory footprint